Updated Jan 24, 2023 ...

 What's Your Favorite Sport Touring Motorcycle Route From Vancouver To Seattle?

 In need of a break and having travelled to Seattle via I-5 North, we've nothing to report on the many great roads in between!
 Which roads do you prefer and why?
 Where do you like to stop along the way?
 Your input is invited.
-Post An Article!
+Leave a comment!